gkalab/picochessweb-dietpi/README.md

 * Install requirements: `cd ansible; ansible-galaxy collection install -r requirements.yml`
 * Make sure you can connect to your Raspberry Pi via ssh: `ssh root@<IP-address>`
-* Replace <raspberrypi-address> with the IP address of your Raspberry Pi in the file inventory.ini
+* Replace <raspberrypi-address> with the IP address of your Raspberry Pi in the file inventory.ini.
+Also update the ssh password in this file if you changed it.

 ## Start Ansible